Learn how to make DIY matcha green tea soap bars that have great benefits for skin.

 - Now, place the soap squares into the top portion of your double boiler (or your bowl or measuring cup fitted into a pan of hot water.
 Stir using a rubber spatula and scraping the sides, and mix until the soap is melted, smooth and free of lumps.

 - Remove the pan from the heat and allow it to cool slightly.
-Next, add in your essential oils, one at a time, and mix them in well.
+Next, add in your vitamin C serum and essential oils, one at a time, and mix them in well.
 The lavender and geranium are especially runny ones, so take your time when adding the drops, so that you don’t over-do it.
 Make sure they are well blended in the soap.
 You may notice the soap start to thicken and set up again.
 If it does, place the double boiler (or bowl or measuring cup) back over the heated water just until it melts again.

 - Give it a stir, and then whisk in your Matcha tea (a bamboo whisk works best for blending matcha powder).
 This is the crucial part – matcha green tea tends to clump and stay in one spot, so make sure you are whisking it constantly and using a silicone spatula to break up lumps and scrape all edges of the pan to make sure everything is evenly combined.
 If you need to break it up any tea clumps, use the back of a spoon and push it against the sides of the bowl to mash it up, then mix it in.
 If the mixture gets too thick as you blend to get it well dispersed, put the double boiler back over the heat to soften it up.